Justin01Wu/JavaFrame/springBoot/README.md

 		</dependency>
 ```

-In this way, Spring boot will automatically detect your changing and load them.
+In this way, Spring boot will automatically detect your changing and load them(hot swapping).
 For production, you should never do it.